Skype Visit Program:

 Read with Malcolm Skype Visit Program: When a physical visit by Malcolm does not match a school’s desired schedule or budget.
 Educators can apply for the Skype Visit program.
 Malcolm’s interest is not only in sharing his personal literacy story but also in creating “Reading Ambassadors” in middle and high school age students.

 - Malcolm will skype with one class or one grade level for 15 minutes.
 Skype sessions are scheduled based on his availability.
-A $500 honorarium is required for a skype session which is paid to his Share the Magic Foundation.
-Monies from this Foundation are used to purchase books for children in underserved communities through the Share the Magic Grant Match program.
+A $1,000 honorarium is required for a skype session which is paid to his Share the Magic Foundation.
+Monies from this Foundation are used to purchase books for children in under served communities through the Share the Magic Grant Match program.

 - Schools must purchase a copy of “The Magician’s Hat” for every student in the class or grade level.
 There is a 20 book minimum purchase requirement.
 Books are $15.95 plus shipping.
 Schools are given a 10% discount for all student books.
 Students books are not autographed, and are shipped directly from the printer.